redis/docs/content/develop/connect/clients/client-side-caching.md

 will evict the stale data in response.
 Next time a client reads from the same key, it will access the database directly and refresh its cache with the updated data.

+{{< note >}}If any connection from a client gets disconnected (including one from a connection pool) then the client will flush all keys from the client-side cache.
+Caching then resumes for subsequent reads from the connections that are still active.
+{{< /note >}}

 The sequence diagram below shows how two clients might interact as they access and update the same key: